Industry Research: New Solutions for ITE Direct Streaming

 The preference scale ranged from “Equal” to “Very Strongly Prefer” on a 9-point scale, for preference in the direction of either device.
 After directly comparing the two pairs of hearing aids, the participants were asked to place an X on the scale for each preference rating.

 The results of the preference ratings are shown in Figure 3.
-The mean ratings for audio streaming quality were 4.5 (between “Slightly” and Strongly”) in favor of Signia, mean audio streaming robustness was 6.0 (“Strongly”) favouring Signia, and overall streaming quality was 7.0 (between Strongly and Very Strongly) favoring Signia.
-As shown in Figure 3, the 95th confidence intervals clearly show the consistently of the Signia overall preference.
+The mean ratings for audio streaming quality were 4.5 (between “Slightly” and Strongly”) in favor of Signia, mean audio streaming robustness was 6.0 (“Strongly”) favoring Signia, and overall streaming quality was 7.0 (between Strongly and Very Strongly) favoring Signia.
+As shown in Figure 3, the 95th confidence intervals clearly show the overall preference for Signia.
 In fact, individual ratings from all participants revealed that for all three rating categories, there were only two rating of “Equal,” and no ratings favoring the competitive instrument.

 The development of hearing instruments must focus on several key components including the wearing comfort, quality of the speech signal provided and, most recently, the quality of the streaming signal.
 It is also important to offer the form factor that is best for a given patient.
 As more connected devices provide audio signals (smartphone, TV, personal assistants, etc.), the quality of the streamed signal will be very important to those persons wearing hearing instruments.
 The industry has made great strides in the sound quality of the audio signal provided in hearing aids via directional microphone technology and digital noise reduction.
 These have led to improved speech understanding in both quiet and noisy listening environments.
 The results of this evaluation have shown that the streaming audio quality of the Signia Nx ITC instruments have achieved “best-in-class” audio streaming as compared to the only competitive custom streaming device.